 The definition of Restaurant contained in Section 6-2 is amended to read as follows (additions shown in underline, deletions by strikethrough):

 “Restaurant means any public place kept, used, maintained, advertised, and held out to the public as a place where meals are served, having a complete menu service during the hours of 5:00 p.m. to 9:00 p.m. each day that the premises are open to the public.
-The dining area must be not less than 1,200 square feet and must be maintained separate and apart from the kitchen.
+The dining area must be maintained separate and apart from the kitchen.
 Alcoholic beverages shall be served directly to the tables except when there is a banquet or reception not open to the general public when alcoholic beverages may be served from a service area.
 No bar can be located upon the premises.
 The restaurant and kitchen facilities must be licensed and inspected by the county health department as a commercial food service establishment.”

 The definition of Restaurant/Recreation contained in Section 6-2 is amended to read as follows (additions shown in underline, deletions by strikethrough):